satansdeer/satansdeer.github.com/content/legacy-posts/javascript-type-system/index.md

 Here we need to make a note about types and classes.
 Both are data structuring mechanisms that describe things with certain structure and behaviour.

-The difference is that types are being mostly used at compile time to ensure program correctness.
+The difference is that types are being used at compile time to ensure program correctness.
 And Javascript doesn't have the compilation stage or static check stage by default.
 What Javascript does at runtime can be categorized as classification and has nothing to do with language syntax.

 Here are two articles about types/classes, dynamic/static languages